FUNDAMENTALS OF SENATE COMMITTEES

 Pre-study of Bills Before the House of Commons and Study of the Subject Matter of Bills at Second Reading in the Senate

 As discussed in Chapter 7 of Senate Procedure in Practice, rule 10-11 provides for a process to authorize a committee to study the subject matter of bills that have been introduced in the House of Commons but have not received first reading in the Senate.
-This practice, often referred to as “pre-study,” allows a committee to begin hearings on a bill before it is received in the Senate, so that its recommendations on a bill can be taken into account while the bill is still before the House of Commons.
+This practice, often referred to as “pre-study,” allows a committee to begin hearings on a bill before it is received in the Senate, so that its recommendations on a bill can be considered while the bill is still before the House of Commons.
 The pre-study of a bill may sometimes be conducted by more than one committee, with some only being authorized to study specific parts of the bill.
-Pre-study reports are tabled in the Senate, not presented.[75]
+Pre-study reports are tabled, not presented, in the Senate.[76]

-A committee is also sometimes given an order of reference to study the subject matter of a bill that is at second reading in the Senate.[76]
-Sending the subject matter to committee for consideration before the bill receives second reading allows the committee to study not only the provisions of the bill, but its principle as well.[77]
-General practice in the Senate is to specify in the motion referring the subject matter to committee that the bill remains on the Orders of the Day; otherwise the bill might be dropped from the Order Paper.[78]
-While the subject matter of the bill is before the committee, the bill is usually not debated at second reading in the Senate Chamber, although it can be.[79]
+A committee is sometimes given an order of reference to study the subject matter of a bill that is at second reading in the Senate.[77]
+Sending the subject matter to committee for consideration before the bill receives second reading allows the committee to study not only the provisions of the bill, but its principle as well.[78]
+The committee can study the subject matter of the bill but cannot make technical or specific amendments to the clauses.
+General practice in the Senate is to specify in the motion referring the subject matter to committee that the bill remains on the Orders of the Day; otherwise the bill might be dropped from the Order Paper.[79]
+While the subject matter of the bill is before the committee, the bill is typically not debated at second reading in the Senate Chamber, although that is an option.[80]
 Reports on the subject matter of bills already in the Senate are also tabled, not presented.

 Despite having conducted a pre-study or having studied the subject matter of a bill, once the bill itself is referred to committee, that committee is still required to complete clause-by-clause study.